Things to Do in Reno, Nevada’s “Biggest Little City”

 You’ll find this one at 211 N. Virginia Street, but it’s almost as fun coming up on the markers on your own.

-Bus art at the RTC 4th Street station, one of the best things to do in Reno
+Bus art at the RTC 4th Street station in Reno

-If you go to the transit station downtown, you can see a large bus installation letting you know you’re there.
+If you go to the transit station in downtown Reno, you can see a large bus installation letting you know you’re there.
 This flying bus was quite the to-do when it was first installed.

 Multiple cranes had to hoist the bus, a real 1962 transit bus, to the top of the pole where it sits today.